-How subscription services allow retailers to experiment and innovate;
+Retail subscription services allow retailers to experiment and innovate

-Retailers are also using subscription services to take their customers on a journey for discovery.
+Retailers are also using subscription services to take their customers on a journey of discovery.
 Subscription boxes are designed to deliver a surprising discovery keeping them hooked on the services.

 - Atlas Coffee Club: Allow customers to subscribe to one or two bags of origin coffee every month that has been farmed using sustainable and eco-friendly practices.
 Customers can choose roasted or ground coffee delivered with a postcard from a new country.

-2. Focusing on the future of Subscription Economy
+Focusing on the future of the Subscription Economy

 - Ritual: The subscription offered by Ritual allows women to order a 30-day supply of multivitamins or prenatal vitamins that are vegan-certified, gluten-free, sugar-free, and contain only the essential nutrients required by the body.

-- Boxed: In April 2018, Boxed introduced Boxed Up subscription service for $49 per year and membership perks to reward their premium and big-spending subscribers.
-The company understands that consumers want VIP experience in subscriptions evidenced by the fact that Boxed Up prioritizes free shipping of orders of premium members over $20 along with 2% rewards, gifts, and exclusive deals.
+- Boxed: In April 2018, Boxed introduced the Boxed Up subscription service for $49 per year and membership perks to reward their premium and big-spending subscribers.
+The company understands that consumers want a VIP experience in subscriptions, as evidenced by Boxed Up prioritizes free shipping of orders of premium members over $20 along with 2% rewards, gifts, and exclusive deals.
 Offering VIP customer service is the key to success in a subscription economy.

-- Dailylook: Offers personalized subscription for a stylist, and a curated selection of clothing and accessories that are customized to the body shape, style, and other preferences of the customer.
+- Dailylook: Offers a personalized subscription for a stylist and a curated selection of clothing and accessories customized to the customer’s body shape, style, and other preferences.
 This subscription has enabled the company to sell 96% of all inventory at full price.

-- The Vitamin Shoppe: provides a custom assortment of supplements and vitamins based on customers’ online assessment.
+- The Vitamin Shoppe provides a custom assortment of supplements and vitamins based on customers’ online assessments.

 - Book of the Month: Subscribers get one new hardcover book each month chosen from a selection of judge-nominated books.